How to write an Effective Bug Report

-How is the software supposed to work, with regard to the particular area in which the bug appears?
-The developer needs to know what the requirement is, in order to gauge the extent to which the bug is disrupting the user experience.
+This component of Bug Report describes how the software is supposed to function in the given scenario.
+The developer gets to know what the requirement is from the expected results.
+This helps them gauge the extent to which the bug is disrupting the user experience.

 Describe the ideal end-user scenario, and try to offer as much detail as possible.
-Don’t just leave it at “the app is crashing, and it shouldn’t.”
+For the above example, the expected result should be: